-- a. communicate the judgments, advisory opinions, orders and other rulings of the Court; - b. keep the minutes of the meetings of the Court; - c. attend all meetings of the Court held at its seat or elsewhere; - d. deal with the correspondence of the Court; - e. direct the administration of the Court, pursuant to the instructions of the President; - f. prepare the draft programs, rules and regulations, and budgets of the Court;
+- a. communicate the judgments, advisory opinions, orders and other rulings of the Court; - b. keep the minutes of the meetings of the Court; - c. attend the meetings of the Court held at its seat or elsewhere; - d. deal with the correspondence of the Court; - e. direct the administration of the Court, pursuant to the instructions of the President;

-- g. plan, direct and coordinate the work of the staff of the Court; - h. carry out the tasks assigned to him by the Court or the President; - i. perform any other duties provided for in the Statute and in these Rules.
+- f. prepare the drafts of the working schedules, rules and regulations, and budgets of the Court; - g. plan, direct and coordinate the work of the staff of the Court; - h. carry out the tasks assigned to him by the Court or by the President; - i. perform any other duties provided for in the Statute or in these Rules.